-All Together Now! is a queer animated kid's show.
+All Together Now! is an inclusive animated kid's show.
 It's about a community of people with different gender identities, body types, abilities, family structures, and cultural backgrounds.
-They are facing life’s challenges together by sharing their stories with each other, and building a world that celebrates inclusivity, accessibility, and kindness.
+They learn through sharing their stories and skills with each other, and building a world that celebrates accessibility, and kindness.

-As a queer, gender non-conforming person, I realize that being a kid could have been easier if I’d been able to watch a children’s show that was entertaining, educational, and had characters living outside of a gender binary.
+As a queer, gender non-conforming person, I realize that being a kid could have been a lot easier if I’d been able to watch a children’s show that was entertaining, educational, and had characters living outside of a gender binary.
 This could’ve helped me a lot as I tried to figure out who I was.

 My goal with All Together Now! is to cultivate hope and joy through greater representation in children’s media, so all kids feel proud of who they are, instead of ashamed or scared about what makes them different.
 I will build upon community-oriented shows like Sesame Street, and aesthetically vibrant shows like Pee Wee’s Playhouse.

 The world of All Together Now! is a culmination of many things from my own life: teaching kids how to use tools and build projects out of recycled materials, making puppet shows, playing the drums in an activist marching band, and being a queer person living in community.

 Although I envision All Together Now first and foremost as a show for kids, it will ultimately be an all-ages show that children and adults can both enjoy for its storytelling, aesthetic and messages, bringing people of all backgrounds together.

-In a time where so many vulnerable communities of people are under attack, we need to create safe spaces that help foster connection through our differences.
+In a time where many vulnerable communities of people are under attack, we need to create safe spaces that help foster connection through our differences.
 All Together Now! presents a world filled with diverse characters and situations that provide young viewers and their families opportunities to explore different ways of being, thinking and feeling.

 I believe that we can create the world we want to live in, and learning how to live in community with each other is a crucial step to getting there.